physcripting/physcripting.github.io/_modernphysics/Chapter_7.md

 First, its form is certainly  not intuitively  obvious, so it is natural to hope  a derivation from first principles.

 By Analogy, Maxwell's equations, which cannot be derived or proved, will remain accepted laws so as long as we discover no situation in which  they are violated.
-Although the Schr$\ddot{o}$dinger equation cannot be derived, we may argue that it is at least plausible and we will proof it from energy conservation.
+Although the SSchrödinger equation cannot be derived, we may argue that it is at least plausible and we will proof it from energy conservation.

-Here, Schr$\ddot{o}$dinger involves complex number ($i =\sqrt{-i}$) which can distress and alienates some of the students from QM.
-The matter waves is not directly observable and cannot represented by a single real function; like electromagnetic waves.  {\color{blue} QM could be formulated  without complex number, however which are the easiest way to handle the two parts}.
+Here, Schrödinger involves complex number ($$i =\sqrt{-i}$$) which can distress and alienates some of the students from QM.
+The matter waves is not directly observable and cannot represented by a single real function; like electromagnetic waves.
+QM could be formulated  without complex number, however which are the easiest way to handle the two parts.
 It is simply a matter of convenience.

-For example,   force in Maxwell equation is written as $ {\color{blue}F = E + i c B}$ and four equations become two where the plane wave functions of E and B become one wave function.
-In matter wave, two real wave are $ \Psi_1 $ and $\Psi_2$.
-They obey the real wave equations and  link them together as $ {\color{blue}\Psi \equiv \Psi_1 + i \Psi_2}$.
+For example,   force in Maxwell equation is written as $$F = E + i c B $$ and four equations become two where the plane wave functions of E and B become one wave function.
+In matter wave, two real wave are $$ \Psi_1 $$ and $$\Psi_2$$.
+They obey the real wave equations and  link them together as $$ \Psi \equiv \Psi_1 + i \Psi_2 $$.
 The following table compare the EM waves and matter waves equations:

 The following tables compare the EM waves and wave function.
 Since the electric and magnetic field do have different "personalities", they will be treated separately by taking the real approach to electromagnetic waves.
-On the other hand, no similar distinction between $\Psi_1$ and $\Psi_2$, we will take the complex approach which is easy.
+On the other hand, no similar distinction between $$\Psi_1$$ and $$\Psi_2$$, we will take the complex approach which is easy.
 There is not need to worry about the physical interpretation because the wave function cannot detect physically.
 Experimentally, we detect the probability density which is the real quantity whether real or complex approach is take
 ## 7.3 Schrödinger equation
 The Schrödinger equation is a partial differential equation that describes the dynamics of quantum mechanical systems via the wave function.
 It is named after Erwin Schrödinger, who postulated the equation in 1925 and published it in 1926, forming the basis for the work that resulted in his Nobel Prize in Physics in 1933.
 The equation gives the evolution over time of a wave function, the quantum-mechanical characterization of an isolated physical system.